 - Analytics and Business intelligence: the acquisition, storage, management, and analysis of huge amounts of data to improve efficiency, innovation, and decision making

-The primary focus of the MSc CDA program is to develop highly qualified computing and data analytics professionals who will drive innovation and organizational success.
-MSc CDA prepares students for rewarding and lucrative careers in the data science industry through experiential learning opportunities and industry interaction.
+MSc CDA’s primary focus is to develop highly qualified computing and data analytics professionals who will drive innovation and organizational success.
+MSc CDA prepares students for rewarding careers through experiential learning opportunities and intensive industry interaction.

 Benefits of the MSc CDA

-- Study with award winning instructors from Saint Mary’s Faculty of Science and the Sobey School of Business, the largest Canadian business school east of Quebec
+- Study with award-winning instructors from Saint Mary’s Faculty of Science and the Sobey School of Business, AACSB Accredited and the largest Canadian business school east of Quebec

-The MSc CDA follows the general admission requirements and procedures of the Faculty of Graduate Studies and Research, as outlined in the 2015-2015 Graduate (PDF).
+The MSc CDA follows the general admission requirements and procedures of the Faculty of Graduate Studies and Research, as outlined in the Graduate Academic Calendar.

 In addition, applicants must meet or provide evidence for the following criteria:

-- Applicants require a four-year Bachelor of Science in Computing Science degree (or equivalent) with a cumulative GPA equal to 70%
+- Applicants require a four-year Bachelor of Science in Computing Science degree (or equivalent in a quantitative field) with a minimum cumulative GPA equal to 70%

 - Letter of Intent describing how the program will benefit your educational and career goals